This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Naked Fried Chicken FAQs

-Is this fried chicken gluten-free?
+Is flourless fried chicken gluten-free?

 Most fried chicken recipes call for flour; afterall this is what provides that crispy exterior.
 Flour, unless it's any of the commercial gluten-free flours contains gluten.
 Also, the recipe is Asian-ish and calls for tamari in place of soy.